Bedtime stories for kids – A thing of the past?

 Read bedtime stories every night

 Reading to your children every day is extremely important not only for their literacy skills but for their overall development.
-While it isn’t always possible for many parents to spend hours reading with their children, a quick story or two before bedtime can still have a great impact.
+While it isn’t always possible for many parents to spend hours reading with their children, a quick bedtime story or two before it is time to sleep can still have a great impact.
 I will keep reading bedtime stories to my children for years to come, and hope to install good reading habits so that they will enjoy reading to themselves all the way into adulthood.

 “Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world” Albert Einstein

-Did you find this post interesting?
+Do you read bedtime stories every night?
 Subscribe to receive other related articles.
 Follow us on Facebook Pageand join the Bilingual Kidspot Discussion group dedicated to parents raising bilingual children.